-The Asia-Pacific is the world’s economic and geopolitical center of gravity.
-This region has also become the central theater in the competition between the United States and China to shape the course of the 21st century.
-At the same time, the nuclear and conventional threats posed by North Korea remain a flashpoint for major power war.
-From Japan to India, American allies and partners in the region are increasingly active in pursuing their interests, including engaging in new forms of security networking.
-More than ever, America’s place in the world will hinge on whether it can get the Asia-Pacific right.
+The Asia-Pacific has emerged as the world’s economic and geopolitical center of gravity.
+This region has become the central theater in the competition between the United States and China to shape the course of the 21st century.
+At the same time, the nuclear and conventional threat posed by North Korea remains a flashpoint for major-power war.
+Across the Indo-Pacific and beyond, American allies and partners are increasingly active in pursuing their interests, including engaging in new forms of security networking.
+More than ever before, America’s place in the world will hinge on whether it can get the Asia-Pacific right.

 The CNAS Asia-Pacific Security Program addresses opportunities and challenges for the United States in the region, with a growing focus on issues that originate in the Asia-Pacific but have global implications.
 It draws on a team with deep government and nongovernment expertise in regional studies, U.S. foreign policy, international security, and economic statecraft.
 The Asia-Pacific Security Program analyzes trends and generates practical and creative policy solutions around three main research priorities:

-- The North Korea Threat.
-The primary area of focus for the CNAS Asia-Pacific Security Program is the ongoing negotiations between Washington and Pyongyang and policy options for the United States in the event that North Korea either takes concrete steps toward denuclearization or continues to expand its nuclear arsenal.
+- The North Korea Threat assesses the state of play in the ongoing negotiations between Washington and Pyongyang and explores policy options for the United States in the event that North Korea takes concrete steps toward denuclearization or continues to expand its nuclear arsenal.

 ReportsGrading China's Belt and Road

 The Belt and Road is more than just an economic initiative; it is a central tool for advancing China’s geo-political ambitions....

 By Daniel Kliman, Rush Doshi, Kristine Lee & Zack Cooper

 As the competition between the United States and China to shape the course of the 21st century intensifies, Southeast Asia has become a contested space....

 By Patrick M. Cronin, Abigail Grace, Daniel Kliman & Kristine Lee